Church of Saint George, Timișoara: Architecture

 The church consists of a rectangular nave, a slender tower, attached to the main facade and a polygonal choir, the nave being provided with a gabled roof.
 The three levels of the tower are bounded by girdles.
+The a vela vaulting system on double arches articulates the bays and, alongside the church in Veliki Bečkerek (Zrenjanin), was regarded in the 18th century as among the most representative examples within the patriarchate of Sremski Karlovci.
 The interior of the church was created in 1775 and is the work of the painter Sava Petrović.
 The iconostasis of the church was designed in 1764 by the painter Nikola Nešković from the Academy of Fine Arts in Bratislava.
 The mural painting faded during the 19th century and was replaced with decorations done in tempera.
 In 1894 the vault of the church was redesigned by the German painter Gerhard Mentzel.
 The right and left votive offerings were made in the first half of the 19th century and represent the martyrs St. George and St. Demetrios.
 The twelve apostles and the Virgin Mary in the center are the only works in tempera that survive from the original work by Nikola Nešković.